What is an escrow account? Your ultimate guide

 How are escrow payments determined?

-Each year, your lender will perform what is called an escrow analysis, which helps ensure there will be enough funds in the account to cover future tax and insurance payments.
+Each year, your lender will perform what is called an escrow analysis, which helps ensure there will be enough funds in the account to cover property tax and insurance payments.
 This process involves reviewing the account activity from the previous 12 months and making projections for the upcoming 12 months.

 Your lender will provide these details in your annual escrow analysis statement.
 Your statement will also let you know if your monthly escrow payments will change for the coming year and whether there is a shortage or surplus in your escrow account.